They say…

 The beer is a very dark brown colour, near black, and my well-matured bottle poured with almost no head, although there was a pleasantly restrained sparkle in the mouth.
 The aroma is typical of a good dark mild: restrained and warmly malty, with hints of chocolate, strawberry and straw-like.

-The palate is smooth, dark and sweetish, almost like milk, with lightly acidic black cherry and raisin fruit and some spicy hoppiness that becomes clearly as it develops.
+The palate is smooth, dark and sweetish, almost like chocolate milk, with lightly acidic black cherry and raisin fruit and some spicy hoppiness that becomes clearly as it develops.

 Earthier hops asserts itself on the swallow, leaving a sting of bitterness and powdery dryness in the longish finish that places the beer among the less mild milds, although it’s never overdone.
 You’re also left with faint roasty-ashy notes and a little more soft fruit.

-Overall it’s just what you’d want from a good mild: easily drinkable but with plenty of rich flavour to discover should you choose to linger, and an individual from well-judged hopping.
+Overall it’s just what you’d want from a good mild: easily drinkable but with plenty of rich flavour to discover should you choose to linger, and an individual signature from well-judged hopping.

 Read more at ratebeer.com: http://www.ratebeer.com/beer/gales-festival-mild/4331/